rajivcoomar/AWSConnectTutorial/LiveDemoCode/readme.txt

 ---------------------------------------
 Contact us : Transfer to an agent
 ---------------------------------------
+For RTIM_MainMenu - Add Lambda (RTM_RichMsg-Lambda) initialization and validation to this intents.
+AskNumber
+FlightSelect
+Help
+No
+Saver

+For YesandNo - Add Lambda (RTM_RichMsg-Lambda) initialization and validation to this intents.
+AskPNR
+CancelFlight
+ChangeFlight

 A complete demo from scratch to prepare a chatbot for Airline services.
 This video is part of complete the series.